mratkovic/codeforces-parser/README.md

 ```

 ## Tests
-Unit tests are placed in `tests` directory and can be executred by running
+Unit tests are placed in `tests` directory and can be executed by running
 ```
 python tests/run_tests.py
 ```